 Within the parishes we have a village post office, a modern village hall and a primary school along with two popular public houses, The Old Ram in Tivetshall St Mary and The Railway Tavern in Tivetshall St Margaret.

-The council currently has three vacancies and is in serious need of more councillors.
+The council currently has four vacancies and is in serious need of more councillors.
 Please contact the Parish Clerk if you are interested in representing your local community by email: Parish.Clerk@Tivetshall.org.uk

 or telephone 07899 861887

 Your Parish Council is made up of seven seats, and is in the Dickleburgh Ward of South Norfolk Council.
 Councillors represent residents of both St Mary and St Margaret.

 In the interests of openness and ‘transparency’, all parish councillors are obliged to declare any interests they may have that could affect, or be seen to affect, their independence and objectivity.
 A register of these interests is maintained by the District Council (South Norfolk) and can be seen on their website

 Join your Parish Council

 Help us to help you

 Please help us to report Highway issues within our Villages.